aiwilliams/bbjqm/README.md

 jQM is different.
 It has been designed to hijack all anchors (and form buttons) in your DOM, such that when a click occurs, it attempts to load the 'Page' that contains the content to show for the href (resource).
-Only after a successful transition is the browser location updated, in order that it accurately reflects the Page being displayed.
+Only after a successful load, create, and initialize is the browser location updated, in order that it accurately reflects the Page being displayed.
+Under this model, we not longer care much for location changes, but instead want only to prepare a Page before it is shown.
 [The process] [5] of Page transition causes [events to fire] [4] that the application developer is intended to observe in order to implement custom behavior.

-Can you see how this makes integration of jQM and Backbone a challenge?
-Well, for me it was difficult, since I initially saw jQM as nothing more than a widget toolkit that overstepped it's bounds into routing URL changes into functions.
-Embracing jQM, listening to location changes becomes irrelevant.
-Additionally, there are implications due to how jQM manages Page unloading.

 Backbone.Router is insufficient for processing these Page transitions, as it does not provide for the fine-grained interaction needed in the Page lifecycle.

+What we do need, though, is the elegance of Backbone.Router - the ability to connect certain Pages to custom code in an <em>organized</em> way.
+It can be as simple as a map of Page url to function, but the introduction of Page lifecycle events may require that we have a function for multiple phases of a single Page.
+We can use [jquery.mobile.router] [6] as a solution, though we do not use it in all our examples so that we can see if other, simpler patterns might emerge.

 <h4>Loading Content</h4>